tahoangquan2/melodeez-model/README.md

 ```

 This processes audio data, generates embeddings, and builds the FAISS index saving outputs to `output/output4/`, `output/output5/`, `output/output6/`, `output/output7/` and `output/output8/`.

-Once you have the output8 folder, delete the other 7 output folders to avoid wasting memory.

 ---